| | | | | |

 Sometimes, stores don't water these once they get them in since they usually sell pretty quickly.
 If I want to risk it, I buy the plant and water it as soon as I get home.

-The reason for keeping the sleeve in place is that the bracts and leaves need protection from cold drafts and where I live, in the north, just walking from the store to the car can be quick the cold and breezy adventure.
+The reason for keeping the sleeve in place is that the bracts and leaves need protection from cold temperatures and cold drafts.

 Poinsettia Plant Needs